Validation Checklist for Planning and Other Applications

 Alternatively an independently produced ESS will be assessed by Calico Enterprise Ltd.

-The cost of assessing each independently produced ESS will be £250+VAT and this will be borne by the applicant.
+The cost of assessing each independently produced ESS will be £250 + VAT and this will be borne by the applicant.
 Should planning permission be granted monitoring fees to ensure that the development is carried out in accordance with the submitted ESS will be secured by way of a Section 106 Obligation.

 An Employment Skills Statement (ESS) should identify skills shortages within the surrounding area, and outline opportunities arising from the proposed scheme.
-The statement should cover the following:

 - Creation of apprenticeships/new entrants/graduates/traineeships